sajithJanadara/SSD_Assignment-IT15024114/README.md

     open project folder using command prompt.
     then type 'node index.js'

-you access application following url 'http://localhost:3000'
+you can access synchronizer token pattern application using this url 'http://localhost:3000'

+you can access double submit cookie pattern application using this url 'http://localhost:3001'

 for login userName = user password = 12345

+# for test those two applications

+you can use two html file which I have provided in folder called fake html pages.